South Wraxall

 South Wraxall is a village and a civil parish in Wiltshire, England, 2.5 mi north of Bradford on Avon.
-The village is to the east of the B3109 road from Bradford on Avon to Corsham.
+The village is to the west of the B3109 road from Bradford on Avon to Corsham.

 The parish includes the village of Lower Wraxall, to the south of South Wraxall; one field separates the two villages.
 The hamlet of Bradford Leigh is in the southeast of the parish.